Everest Base Camp Trek - 14 Days

 • Max.
 Altitude4,360m/14468ft

-To adapt to the higher altitude, we go for a day hike to Nagarjun Hill (5,100m), a hill located on the edge of Chhukung valley.
+To adapt to the higher altitude, we go for a day hike to Nagarjun Hill (5,100m), a hill located on the edge of Chhukung Valley.
 Getting there is quite a challenge as the trail is steep at some points.
 However, once you reach atop the hill, you will be awarded up-close views of Lobuche East (6,119m), Lobuche West (6,145m), Taboche Peak (6,367m), Thamserku (6,608m), Ama Dablam (6,856m), and Kangtega (6,685m).
-In clear weather conditions, we can also sight Mt.
+In clear weather conditions, we can also see Mt.
 Makalu (8,481m), the fifth-highest mountain in the world.
 Many trekkers carry packed food to enjoy their lunch in this pristine view that Nagarjun Hill offers while others prefer having their lunch back at Dingboche after making a tiring excursion.
 After a day of admiring the mountains, we return to Dingboche.
 Overnight stay in Dingboche.

 Alternatively, hike to Chhukung escorts to the gateway of the Island peak climbing point.
 The hiking becomes fruitful adjoined by the delighting Everest Himalayan peaks, returning to Dingboche and rest.